craftzcode/create-craftzcode-next-drizzle-hono-trpc-better-auth/README.md

     - Configure TypeScript & ESLint
       - Create a new folder named `config` in the root of your project.
       - Move the `typescript-config` and `eslint-config` into the `config` folder.
+      - Rename all instance both `typescript-config` and `eslint-config` into `typescript` and `eslint`.
-      - Create a `internal-library.json` in `config/typescript-config` directory to centralize custom TypeScript settings for internal libraries.
+      - Create a `internal-library.json` in `config/typescript` directory to centralize custom TypeScript settings for internal libraries.
         ```json
         {
           "$schema": "https://json.schemastore.org/tsconfig",